Aga95/Calculator/README.txt

 I cant say im particulary proud of this version for android as much as the earlier which i made with C#.
-I came into this with a disatvantage which is never having operated within Android Studio or used Kotlin.
+I came into this with a disatvantage which is never having operated within Android Studio or used Kotlin, but i believe i crippled myself by doing so.
+I still wanted to show i wanted this job.
 I wanted to show that i can develop myself and increase my knowledge in a short period of time to make up for the experience that im lacking.
 So that would be the only thing that im proud of.